deepcoder/bluetooth-temperature-sensors/README.md

 Dumping raw advertising packets to console:

-If you add the MAC address of a BLE device to the configuration file and give it a type of '99', the program will dislay the raw type 0 and 4 advertising packet data to the console.
+If you add the MAC address of a BLE device to the configuration file and give it a type of '99', the program will display the raw type 0 and 4 advertising packet data to the console.
 Useful to help figure out the data format of a new temperature and humidity sensor.

 Example dump: